 Marketing conceptual frameworks

-Marketers all love a good 2 x 2 or 3 x 3 matrix, a good flow chart or process map.
-But they are absolutely dull as dishwater for almost everyone else.
+Marketers all love a good matrix (like the Ansoff matrix for example), and showing flow charts and process maps.
+But they’re dull as dishwater for almost everyone else.

 They want to see the outcomes, not the process.